cron1155/falsetables/README.md

-# FalseTable
+# Mockup-Gen

-Generate fake data to use in your databases or in your spreadsheet with ease!
+Generate mockup data using json and export it to SQL or other formats.

 ### Examplse :